Close vs HubSpot Sales Hub: 2026 Comparison for Sales Teams

 Which tool should a 10-rep startup pick?

 At 10 reps, the deciding factors are total cost, time to value, and admin overhead.
 Close for high-volume inside sales.
 HubSpot for sales plus marketing alignment.
-For startup-stage teams, the lower-cost option in this comparison is almost always the right starting point.
-You can graduate to the enterprise tier once your motion is proven.
+The lower-cost option in this comparison is almost always the right starting point for startup-stage teams.
+You can graduate once your motion is proven.